Karlo Štajner

-Karlo Štajner (15 January 1902 – 1 March 1992) was an Austrian-Yugoslav communist activist and a prominent Gulag survivor. Štajner was born in Vienna, where he joined the Communist Youth of Austria, but emigrated to the Kingdom of Serbs, Croats and Slovenes in 1922 on the order of the Young Communist International to help the newly established Communist Party of Yugoslavia.
-After an illegal communist printing house in Zagreb where Štajner worked was searched by the police in 1931, he fled Yugoslavia, visiting Paris, Vienna, and Berlin before finally settling in the Soviet Union in 1932 where he worked in the Comintern publishing house in Moscow.
+Karlo Štajner (15 January 1902 – 1 April 1992) was an Austrian-Yugoslav communist activist, prominent Gulag survivor and memoirist. Štajner was born in Vienna, where he joined the Communist Youth of Austria, but emigrated to the Kingdom of Serbs, Croats and Slovenes in 1922 on the order of the Young Communist International to help the newly established Communist Party of Yugoslavia.
+After an illegal communist printing house in Zagreb where Štajner worked was raided by the police in 1931, he fled Yugoslavia, visiting Paris, Vienna, and Berlin before finally settling in the Soviet Union in 1932, where he worked in the Comintern publishing house in Moscow.
 During the Great Purge in 1936, Štajner was arrested and spent the next 17 years in prisons and gulags and three more years in exile in Siberia.
-He was released in 1956 after being rehabilitated, and returned to Yugoslavia.
+He was released in 1956, after having been rehabilitated, and returned to Yugoslavia.
 He spent the rest of his life in Zagreb with his wife Sonya whom he married in Moscow in the 1930s.

-In 1971, Štajner published a book titled "Seven Thousand Days in Siberia" about his experiences.
+In 1971, Štajner published a memoir book titled "Seven Thousand Days in Siberia" about his experiences in the Soviet Union.
 The book was a bestseller in Yugoslavia and was named the "book of the year 1972" by the Vjesnik newspaper.

 Biography

 Štajner was born Karl Steiner in Vienna, Austria-Hungary on 15 January 1902.
 He worked as printing worker when he joined the communist movement in the First Austrian Republic in 1919.
 He became a member of the Communist Youth of Austria and later became a member of the organization's Central Committee.
 The Communist Party of Yugoslavia (CPY) was banned in December 1920 and all communist activities were prohibited by the regime of Alexander I of Yugoslavia.
 In December 1921, Štajner was sent to the Kingdom of Serbs, Croats and Slovenes by the Young Communist International to help the CPY.
-From January 1922 until 1931, he lived in Zagreb, where he ran an illegal communist printing house, and was helping local CPY cell.
+From January 1922 until 1931, he lived in Zagreb, where he ran an illegal communist printing house, and was helping the local CPY cell.
 During this time, he became a citizen of the Kingdom of Yugoslavia.

 In 1931, Yugoslav police found out about the printing house, so Štajner fled the country to avoid arrest.
 He initially traveled to Paris where the Central Committee of CPY had its side-base.
 He lived in Paris for almost a year, but was arrested for his communist activity and expelled from France.
 He moved to Vienna, where he tried to establish an illegal printing house in order to distribute communist literature all over the Balkans.
 There, Štajner was arrested again, and expelled from Austria, as he was no longer a citizen of that country.
 Georgi Dimitrov helped him travel to Berlin to avoid being extradited to Yugoslavia, and to help the Communist Party of Germany.
 Facing arrest once again, he fled Germany and traveled to the Soviet Union in July 1932.